 - Flexible schedule to include regular full-academy assemblies

 - Re-tooled recruitment process that actively identifies qualified candidates and reaches out to under-represented groups

 - Increased parent involvement, including establishment of a PTO

 - Student demonstration of acquisition of 21st Century skills

 - Increased proportion of Advanced MCAS scores in ELA and Math

 - Increased number of applications from students in under-represented groups

-The GSA Open House for prospective 6th graders will be tentatively held January 25th, 2017 (snow date January 26) between 5:30-7 PM at Sullivan Middle School.
+The GSA Open House for prospective 6th graders will be held December 5, 2018 (snow date December 6th) between 5:30-7 PM at Sullivan Middle School.